arangodb/docs/drivers/go-getting-started.md

 There are two Go package components needed for the Go driver.
-The main go-driver name contains an illegal character however, so we need to map it to an alias, say “driver” for the Arango driver (or something shorter), by importing it as
+The main go-driver name contains an illegal character however, so we need to map it to an alias, say `driver` for the Arango driver (or something shorter), by importing it as

 ```go
 import (